eranbetzalel/tick-logger/README.md

 Tick Logger captures and stores financial ticks (quotes).

 This application is very plug-in oriented.
-You can simply use or implement an adapter for either receiving quotes (feeder plugin) or storing them (store plugin).
+You can simply use or implement an adapter for either receiving quotes (feeder plug-in) or storing them (store plug-in).

 The web interface supplies 3 major features:
   - Historical ticks graph - query an instrument for its past ticks.